 It’s functionality which allows a website to only load the images that are visible to the user.
 It helps the site maintain a fast load speed by not downloading images outside of the viewport.

-How Does WordPress Lazy Loading Work?
+How Does WordPress Lazy Loading Work

 When a user visits a WordPress website, their browser downloads all the images within the web page at once.
-For pages with many high-resolution images, this process can reduce the load time significantly, harming your site performance.
+For pages with many high-resolution images, this process can increase the load time significantly, harming your site performance.

 Adding lazy loading to your website prompts it to only download the images that are visible on the user’s screen.
 The rest of the media files are replaced by a placeholder image and only loaded when the user scrolls further down the web page.

 Pros and Cons of WordPress Lazy Loading